Home

 Srinagar - Zoji La - Kargil - Shergol

-Our guide, Norbu, stopped by yesterday evening to discuss the plans for the first few days.
-At 8 a.m., we are picked up and begin our drive to Ladakh on National Highway 1.
-Starting in Srinagar (1700 m), we follow a lush green valley with forested slopes up to Sonamarg (2600 m).
-A rather unsettling sight is the nearly continuous presence of armed soldiers along the roadside, standing every 300 meters or so.
-However, this could be related to the large pilgrimage festival happening near Sonamarg.
+Our guide Norbu had already stopped by yesterday evening to discuss the plans for the first few days.
+We are picked up at eight in the morning and begin our journey to Ladakh along National Highway 1.
+From Srinagar (1700 m), we follow a green valley with forested slopes to Sonamarg (2600 m).
+What strikes us as unsettling is that along almost the entire route there is an armed soldier standing by the roadside roughly every 300 meters (at least).
+However, this may also be due to the large pilgrimage festival near Sonamarg.

 The first and most important pass on this route is the Zoji La.
-Ladakh is accessible by only two roads: NH1 from Srinagar and NH3 from Manali.
-Both traverse several extremely high passes and are closed in winter.
-During the short summer season, all goods transported into Ladakh travel along these roughly 400-kilometer routes by truck.
-Accidents are common due to driver fatigue, poor vehicle conditions, or adverse weather.
-Currently, the Zoji La is being tunneled, with completion expected in 2026.
-This will provide Ladakh with its first year-round road connection.
-The construction site is impressive, comparable in scale to Austria's Arlberg Tunnel (including its access roads).
-For India, it is also a highly significant strategic project.
+Ladakh can only be reached via two roads: NH1 from Srinagar and NH3 from Manali.
+Both routes cross several very high mountain passes and are closed during winter.
+All freight traffic into the territory of Ladakh is handled during the short summer season by trucks traveling along these roughly 400 km routes; accidents are frequent due to driver fatigue, poor vehicle conditions, and weather-related factors.
+The Zoji La is currently being tunneled, and the road is expected to be completed in 2026, which would provide Ladakh with its first-ever year-round connection.
+It is an impressive construction project, comparable in scale to the Arlberg Tunnel (including access roads), and for India it is also a highly significant strategic infrastructure project.

 Zoji La pass road